valuhaka/dass21_fi/README.md

 ## Project description

-This folder will contain the code used to analyse the DASS-21 questionnaire for an upcoming article Vähäsarja et al. The data were collected as a part of the [Helsinki Health Study](helsinki.fi/hhs), an epidemiological study started in 2000.
+This folder will contain the code used to analyse the DASS-21 questionnaire for an upcoming article by Vähäsarja et al. The data were collected as a part of the [Helsinki Health Study](helsinki.fi/hhs), an epidemiological study started in 2000.

 ## Table of Contents